 |FIRE 635||Investments and Security Analysis||3|

-Total graduate credit hours required (minimum) 30 (39 if all foundation courses are required)
+The minimum total of graduate credit hours required for this degree is 30 (39 if all graduate foundation courses are required).

 Graduate program director